fbrinker/teso-addon-achievementInfo/README.md

 ## How to contribute?

-**IMPORTANT: Github is a mirror.** Please contribute at [git.f-brinker.de/elderscrolls-addon-achievementInfo](https://git.f-brinker.de/fbrinker/elderscrolls-addon-achievementInfo) - You can login with your Github or Gitlab account (OAuth2).
+**IMPORTANT: Github is a mirror.** Please contribute at [git.f-brinker.de/elderscrolls-addon-achievementInfo](https://git.f-brinker.de/fbrinker/elderscrolls-addon-achievementInfo) - You can log in with your Github or Gitlab account (OAuth2).

-Then, create a fork of the repository, do what you have to do and create a pull-request afterwards.
+Then, create a fork of the repository, do what you have to do, and create a pull-request afterward.
 Feel free to contact me any time.

 #### Linting
 Luacheck is used to check the LUA code.
 [Documentation](https://luacheck.readthedocs.io/en/stable/index.html)